TOLL FREE 1.866.703.3873

 Therapy provides survivors with counseling on trauma, loss, and crisis.

-currently offered in our Chico office and via telehealth as needed.
+This program is currently offered in our Chico office and via

 We are currently taking referrals for our Camp Fire Resilience Therapy.
 Please call our office or fill out the form below to get connected with our therapists.